Table of Contents

 F. Semester Abroad Study at Foreign Universities

-Study abroad in a first degree, foreign law program at a university of nationally or internationally recognized reputation may be approved for transfer credit on a case-by-case basis at the discretion of the Associate Dean for Academic Affairs or designee.
+Studying abroad in a first-degree, foreign law program at a university of nationally or internationally recognized reputation may be approved for transfer credit on a case-by-case basis at the discretion of the Associate Dean for Academic Affairs or designee.
 Prior approval of both the university and the individual courses must be provided by the Associate Dean for Academic Affairs or designee for the student to receive transient credit for courses taken at a foreign law school.

 It is the student’s responsibility to gain admission to the foreign law school and to provide to FSU all information necessary to meet ABA requirements to give credit for attendance at a foreign law school.
 This includes identifying and securing the agreement of a professor willing to serve as the student’s on-site advisor.